gpdm/tinycore-targetdisplaymode/README.md

 ### Switching Between Display Modes

-If no other device is connected, your iMac may display nothing (blank screen) in some cases.
-This may also be the case if the graphics cable is not properly seated.

-But behold, you can use shortcuts to switch between display modes as indicated:
+Behold, you can use shortcuts to switch between display modes!

 | Keystroke | Description |
 | --- | --- |